Our Commitment to Responsible Tourism

 Energy Management

-• In 2013 and 2016 we zoned our main building for heating and developed an active daily-management procedure and installed high-efficiency gas boilers using Bio Lpg as fuel.
-Our focus in the years ahead is converting to more renewable energies.
+• In 2013 and 2016 we zoned our main building for heating and developed an active daily-management procedure and installed high efficiently gas boilers using Bio Lpg as fuel.

 • All our lighting is LED and senor lighting where possible (eg. Stores, hallways)